aclevername/aclevername.github.io/source/_posts/Starting-a-new-NeoVim-config-in-2025.md

 Since I started my career I was always fascinated by vim.
 My first SE job was as an intern at Pivotal and VIM was well used across the R&D department.
-It took me a long time, and a very patient teacher (thanks Tom!) to get the basics memorised.
+It took me a long time, and a very patient teacher (thanks Tom!) to get the basics memorized.
 Since then there been no going back.

-The team I worked on had standardised on a VIM config maintained by a VIM enthuasiast at the company (who I nevermet), [Luan](https://github.com/luan/vimfiles) who maintained his own config that was used across the org.
+The team I worked on had standardized on a VIM config maintained by a VIM enthusiast at the company (who I never met), [Luan](https://github.com/luan/vimfiles) who maintained his own config that was used across the org.
 I never cared about how it was built or bothered to make any changes.
 As a developer at the same company as the author, everything worked for my Golang/YAML/Bash heavy setup.

-Eventually I moved on from Pivotal and continued using VIM, at WeaveWorks I got to work with another VIM enthuasiast, who shared with me their [NeoVim config](https://github.com/warehouse-13/a-new-hope).
+Eventually I moved on from Pivotal and continued using VIM, at WeaveWorks I got to work with another VIM enthusiast, who shared with me their [NeoVim config](https://github.com/warehouse-13/a-new-hope).
 This was an easy transition to use from the Luan VIM files setup I was using before, and again I rarely made changes, so wasn't really bothered with how it worked under the